SymfonyCasts/symfony-ux/sfcasts/turbo/mercure.md

 ***TIP
 Instead of a new section in this file, find the existing ``@symfony/ux-turbo`` section.
 It will have a key called `mercure-turbo-stream`.
-Change its `enabled` key to `true` to activate the Stimululs controller we'll be using.
+Change its `enabled` key to `true` to activate the Stimulus controller we'll be using.
 ***

 This also enabled a bundle... and added a new library to our `package.json` file.